visibilityspots/puppet-yum_repo_client/README.md

 A puppet-module which configures the [yum-repo-client](https://github.com/ImmobilienScout24/yum-repo-client)

-The [generated](https://github.com/ImmobilienScout24/yum-repo-client#build-rpm) rpm package needs to be uploaded to an avaible repository so the puppet module can install it.
+The [generated](https://github.com/ImmobilienScout24/yum-repo-client#build-rpm) rpm package needs to be uploaded to an available repository so the puppet module can install it.

 You could use for example my [package.io](https://packagecloud.io/visibilityspots/packages) repository which you can install on CentOS by: